waleedfarraj/lab02/README.md

 Start time:  2:15

+Finish time: 3:30

+Actual time needed to complete: 1:15

+Number and name of feature: Feature 3: Styling with Flexbox

+Estimate of time needed to complete: 30 min

+Start time:  3:30

-Finish time:
+Finish time: 5:00

-Actual time needed to complete:
+Actual time needed to complete: 1:30

+Number and name of feature: Feature 4: Styling with Flexbox we ddi that yeserday in strech goals .